shajenM/projects/tictactoe/README.md

 ```
 0 - the initial unplayed state.
 1 - the cell is played by player 1.
-2 - the call is played by player 2.
+2 - the cell is played by player 2.
 ```
 The cell id is used to access and update the cells on board.